caelolabs/unity-tutorial-navmesh/README.md

-# NavMesh in Unity
+# NavMesh Tutorial in Unity

-Project files for my tutorial on pathfinding using Unity's NavMesh Tools.
+This repo contains the project files for Brackeys' tutorial on pathfinding using Unity's NavMesh Tools.

-Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.

-Everything is free to use, also commercially (public domain).